kys2545/Every-Collection-Privacy/privacy.md

 21. Contact Us

-If you have any questions about this Privacy Policy, please contact us by email: info@devoguein.in.
+If you have any questions about this Privacy Policy, please contact us by email: admin@every-c.com.